sarasm93/studio-dancers/README.md

 ![Logo and navigation bar](documentation/readme-logo-nav.png)

-##### **Footer**
+#### **Footer**

 The footer is located at the bottom of every page.
-It contains icons with links to external social media pages where more information that is interesting to the user can be found.
+It contains icons with links to external social media pages which is useful to the user in order to get even more interesting information about what Studio dancers offers.
 It has therefore been given a bright blue color to make it stand out from background color of the rest of the site, to be easily found and to not be forgotten.

 The links are opened in a new tab, so that the user can stay on the Studio dancers site.

 ![Footer](documentation/readme-footer.png)

-#### **Home page**
+### **Home page**

-##### **Introduction section**
+#### **Introduction section**

-This section aims to give the user a warm welcome to make them interested and continue exploring the page.
-This is done with a happy image and inspirationala and selling words.
+This section aims to give the user a warm welcome and is useful to the users as it gives them a first glance of what dancing at Studio dancers could look like.
+It aims to make them interested and to make them want to continue exploring the page.
+This is done with a happy image and inspirational and selling words.
 Words that I want the user to focus on are highlighted with pink and blue color.

 The image has been placed to the left to make it appear directly under the logo and navigation bar on smaller screens.

 ![Introduction section](documentation/readme-intro-section.png)

-##### **About us section**
+#### **About us section**

-The About us-section provides the user a little bit more detailed information about what Studio dancers offers and what users can expect if they sign up for a class.
+The About us-section provides the user a little bit more detailed information about what Studio dancers offers that is useful for the to know what they can expect if they sign up for a class.
 Directly below the information a link is provided to the schedule for the dance classes, so that the user can reach it fast and easy without having to go to the navigation bar again.
 The link is highlighted in pink and changes to white when hovering over it.

 ![Introduction section](documentation/readme-about-us.png)

-##### **Contact section**
+#### **Contact section**

------> describe each in a sentence or so.
-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.
+The contact section lets the user know that questions can be asked if needed and provides the user with a phone number, email address and street address which the user is encuraged to use if there are any questions.
+To make it as useful as possible for the user, the contact details is provided on the home page so that the user early on in its journey at the site knows that questions can be asked if needed.

 ![Introduction section](documentation/readme-contact.png)

-#### **Classes page**
+### **Classes page**

+The classes page is useful to the user as it provides important information about all the dance classes in order for the user to know what to sign up for.
+It contains information about where the classes are held; what dance styles Studio dancers offers classes in; when and how many weeks the classes are held; names of the instructors and prices for the classes.
+Above the text information about each dance style there is an image showing dancers dancing that specific style.
+Below the text information for each style there is a link to the sign up page.
+The link is placed there, and also highlighted in pink, to make it very easy for the user to find the form.
+The links turns white when hovering over them.

 ![Introduction section](documentation/readme-classes.png)

-#### **Sign up page**
+### **Sign up page**

+This page is useful to the user as it makes it possible to sign up for classes.
+The page provides a form with a submit button in the end, that collects the details needed to sign up; choice of class and contact details.
+The submit button is highlighted in pink to try to remind the user to not forget to send the form.
+The buttons becomes white when hovering over it.

 ![Introduction section](documentation/readme-sign-up.png)

-#### **Thank you page**
+### **Thank you page**

-The purpose of the thank you-page is simply to ensure the user that the form has been sent and inform them that the studio will contact them.
+The purpose and value of the thank you-page is simply to ensure the user that the form has been sent and inform them that Studio dancers will contact them.
 It only contains a few short sentences, to not keep the user at this page longer than necessary.

 ![Introduction section](documentation/readme-thank-you.png)

 ## **Testing**
 ---

+No bugs have been idenitified in this version.

 ## **Deployment**
 ---